Occupy Chicago: Issues

 In addition to the national and global issues addressed by the Occupy movement at large, Occupy Chicago has been active in local political issues.

 NATO Summit

 In a move to bolster law enforcement of the Occupy movement and upcoming G8 and NATO summits, in Chicago, Mayor Rahm Emanuel's recently passed ordinance imposes harsher fines and rules for protests and demonstrations.
 A letter sent by Occupy Chicago to 50 of Chicago's aldermen reads: "Given what the ordinance actually says, it cannot be construed as an effort to protect the integrity of G8 and NATO conferences.
 This measure is a permanent attack on public protest in the City of Chicago.
 The consequences of this attack will be far reaching, and will be felt by protesters throughout the city, most of whom will never have any connection to the protests associated with these events."
+During the NATO summit, federal, state and local law enforcement made any presence of protesters, even at the corners of LaSalle and Jackson light.
+Police had presence had Metra train stations.

 Howard Morgan case

 The group has also become involved in the case of Howard Morgan, a black off-duty police officer who was shot 28 times by four white officers.
 Morgan was jailed, with bail set at $2 million, for a handful of charges including attempted murder.
 He was freed after a trial in 2007, but then convicted in January 2012.
 Occupy Chicago demonstrated at his April 5, 2012, sentencing, where judge Clayton Crane sentenced him to 40 years in prison.